jeremydrichardson/personalwebsitev2/posts/2021-11-24_new_mac_setup.md

 ## Microsoft Office

 Still a necessary evil in my life and line of work.
 I installed through the App Store this last go around just to try and keep it simple where things come from and to keep updates regular.
-Not sure if it makes a difference vs downloading directly from Apple.
+Not sure if it makes a difference vs downloading directly from Microsoft.

 - Excel
 - OneNote